tomjoht/tomjoht.github.io/_docs/introduction_to_rest_apis/index.md

 ## Is this course really free?

 Yes, this course is entirely free.
-Advertising helps make this content free, so you will see little text snippets and other ads on the course pages promoting links to API service providers.
+I only charge for the PDF.
+[Advertising](https://idratherbewriting.com/advertising) also helps make this content free, so you will see little text snippets and other ads on the course pages promoting links to API service providers.
 Sometimes I also include sponsored pages as well to highlight a vendor's particular offerings.
 Whenever content is sponsored, I note that on the page.
 I also wouldn't include any content in the course that didn't meet my standards or which I wouldn't recommend.

-If you'd like to give back, feel free to buy me coffee by clicking the [Buy me a coffee](https://www.buymeacoffee.com/learnapidoc) button on the bottom of each page or by [buying the PDF of the course](https://www.buymeacoffee.com/learnapidoc/e/146076).
+If you'd like to give back, feel support me by [buying the PDF of the course](https://www.buymeacoffee.com/learnapidoc/e/146076).
 I'm grateful to see many people who find enough value in the course to contribute back.
-Seeing contributions helps me feel in a more immediate way how much the content helps people.

-## PDF and Kindle/eBook formats
+## PDF format

-To read the same content in PDF or Kindle/eBook formats, see [PDF and eBook formats](download.html).
+To read the same content in PDF format, see [Download PDFs](https://buymeacoffee.com/learnapidoc/e/146076).
 You can print out the section you want, or load it into a PDF reader to highlight/annotate content.
-Or if you prefer Kindle or another eReader, download the content in ebook format and load it onto your device.
+You can also upload chapters into your favorite AI tool and interface with the content that way.

 ## Let me know if any content is out of date